What Is Zero Trust Network Access?

 ZTNA functionally replaces it with a new, more dynamic perimeter.
-Per Gartner, ZTNA this involves the creation of “an identity- and context-based, logical access boundary around an application or set of applications.”
-Access is also restricted to as set of specific named entities via a trust broker.
+Per Gartner, ZTNA involves the creation of “an identity- and context-based, logical access boundary around an application or set of applications.”
+Access is restricted to a set of specific named entities via a trust broker.
 In this way, said applications are hidden from discovery, simultaneously reducing a business’s attack surface while preventing lateral movement.

 - Continuous monitoring

 Use Cases for ZTNA

 ZTNA primarily exists as an alternative to the IP or account-based access controls used in legacy remote access solutions such as virtual private networks (VPNs).
 By defining and applying strict rules and standards around access permissions, businesses are able to configure and control access on a granular level.
 Potential options in this regard include: